simatic-ax/standardizer-tutorial-lib/doc/setup.md

 ### Login to other registry

-For this tutorial are further libraries required, which are hosted at a GitHub registry @ax-showcase.
+For this tutorial are further libraries required, which are hosted at a GitHub registry @simatic-ax.
 To consume them, it is necessary to login into the GitHub registry.

 1. select the file `apax.yml`, click the right mouse button and select `Login to registry`